25 minutes with Neave Bozorgi

 - Portrait provided by Neave Bozorgi

 Neave Bozorgi’s subjects are captured with his admiration of empowerment, intimacy, and light.
-The pulse of intimacy through Neave’s work is mainly attributed towards the chemistry between him and his subjects.
+The pulse of intimacy through Bozorgi’s work is mainly attributed towards the chemistry between him and his subjects.
 Combined, these factors illuminate the underlying tone behind the imagery he’s been able to create for clients such as Cotton Citizen and Playboy.
-In this interview, Neave shares with us a different side of social media that we’ve either ignored or forgotten.
+In this interview, Bozorgi shares with us a different side of social media that we’ve either ignored or forgotten.

-Mo: So, Neave, how are you?
+Mo: How are you?

 Neave: Good.
 I'm more interested in your morning routine now.
 What do you do?